Return to TauZero.comReturn to Rob TowRob Tow Resume

 • Presented numerous briefings to analysts and major Sun customers, and worked with Sun field sales representatives.

 • Filed 6 patents on a new form of time-decay RFID tag, gesture-based UI for provisioning software, novel provisioning and communication schemes for mobile devices, swarm-intelligence based theft detection, and tamper-respondent crypto key distribution.
-All six have issued..
+All six issued.

 • Participated in a design study with NASA/JPL for the Deep Space Array Network.